microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chartpointscollection-itemat.md

 ---
 title: "ChartPointsCollection: ItemAt"
-description: "Retrieve a point based on its position within the series.
+description: "Retrieve a point based on its position within the series."
 author: "lumine2008"
 ---